henkelmax/openhud/readme.md

 # OpenHUD

-This mod introduces customizable waypoints, displayed on an in-game HUD and compass.
+This mod introduces customizable waypoints, displayed on an in-game HUD.
 Waypoints can be created and edited by the player or programmatically on the server side.

 ## Features